myavuzokumus/InvoiX/README.md

-# Invoix
+# InvoiX

+> I started this project when I first started learning Flutter in August 2023 when I participated in the SupaBase Hackathon.
+Of course, I postponed it because it wasn't finished and I was new to Flutter.
+Months later, I started the project again in January 2024 and after a 3-week process, I got it ready to showcase it.
+I thought maybe it would work in some way in the Solution Challenge.

-A Flutter application that allows you to quickly read the invoices at hand, get the necessary information and then output it as an .xls file.
+A Flutter application that allows you to quickly read the invoices at hand, get the necessary information and then output it as an .xlsx file.

 ### TODO:
-- Add Excel function to export data.
-(IN PROGRESS)
 - Removing companies and invoices will be added.
-- Changing company names will be added.
-(IN PROGRESS)
 - VAT, Tax number, Products properties will be added.
 - Analyse invoices and take advice depending on invoices with AI.
 (Need more information to give AI to analyse invoices and advice.)
+(IN PROGRESS)

 ## Installation